 A lecture about Noise sensitivity Several of my recent research projects are related to noise, and noise was also a topic of a recent somewhat philosophical post.
 My oldest and perhaps most respectable noise-related project was the work with Itai Benjamini and Oded … Continue reading

 “Imagine there’s no heaven, it’s easy(?) if you try,” John Lennon Disclaimer: It is a reasonable belief (look here, and here), and an extremely reasonable working assumption (look here) that computationally superior quantum computers can be built.
-(This post and the … Continue reading
+(This post and the draft … Continue reading